microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/l.idiosyncratic-send-box-rendering/README.md

 # Things to try out

--  Modify the sendBoxRenderer parameter to what you want and witness the results.
+-  Modify the sendBoxMiddleware parameter to what you want and witness the results.

 # Code